bootdotdev/curriculum/README.md

 ### Is Boot.dev free?

-The first two chapters of every course are completely free.
-After that, it's only free to read, and we call this read-only mode "sandbox mode".
-In sandbox mode, you won't be able to pass off assignments without [becoming a patron](https://boot.dev/pricing).
-Become a patron to support our ongoing development!
+The first two chapters of every course are completely free, and the entire curriculum is free to *read*.
+We call this read-only mode "sandbox mode".
+In sandbox mode, you won't be able to pass off assignments without [becoming a patron](https://boot.dev/pricing) to support ongoing development.
 ## The Roadmap of Courses and Projects

 ### 1. Learn programming and CS basics